mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ![TangoJS Panel application's top-level architecture.
 ](../figures/uml/03-tangojs-panel-architecture.tex){#fig:03-tangojs-panel-arch width=100%}

-The bootstrapping code fetches Tango database address from browser's query string, configures an appropriate TangoJS Connector and initializes the application inside the HTML document's body.
+The bootstrapping code fetches Tango database's address from the browser's query string, configures an appropriate TangoJS Connector and initializes the application inside the HTML document's body.
 Top level components of TangoJS Panel application and interactions between the are presented in